-As at 31 March 2021 and 2020, the Company has outstanding share award.
+As at 31 March 2022 and 2021, the Company has outstanding share award.
 For the outstanding share award, the number of shares that would have been issued assuming the exercise of the share award less the number of shares that could have been issued at fair value (determined as the weighted average amount per employee to be recognised over the remainder of the vesting period for employee services to be rendered per share) for the same total proceeds is the number of shares issued for no consideration.
-The resulting number of shares issued for no consideration is included in the weighted average number of ordinary shares as the denominator for calculating diluted earnings per share for the year ended 31 March 2020.

-The computation of diluted earnings per share during the year ended 31 March 2021 does not assume the exercise of the share award because the assumed grant of shares in relation to the share award scheme has anti-dilutive effect to the basic earnings per share.
+The computation of diluted (loss)/earnings per share during the years ended 31 March 2022 and 2021 does not assume the exercise of the share award because the assumed grant of shares in relation to the share award scheme has anti-dilutive effect to the basic (loss)/earnings per share.